-Other symptoms of this condition include:
+Other symptoms of subacute thyroiditis include:

-- weight loss
+- sudden weight loss

 - fast or irregular heartbeat

-- weight gain
+- sudden weight gain

 - heavy menstrual periods